Workers' Dreadnought

 When the editor was imprisoned, Norah Smyth alternated as acting editor with Jack O'Sullivan.
-For many years, Smyth had used her photography skills to provide pictures for the newspaper of East End life, particularly of women and children living in poverty.
+For many years, Smyth had used her skills as a photographer to provide pictures for the newspaper of East End life, particularly of women and children living in poverty.

-In July 1917 the name was changed to Workers' Dreadnought, which initially had a circulation of 10,000.
+On 28 July 1917, the name was changed to Workers' Dreadnought, which initially had a circulation of 10,000.
 Its slogan changed to "Socialism, Internationalism, Votes for All", and then in July 1918 to "For International Socialism", reflecting increasing opposition to Parliamentarism in the party.

+The paper took a strong stance against the First World War, calling for Britain to begin peace negotiations, and speaking positively of Russia's exit from the war.
+The paper's first issue for October 1917 advocated for a peace referendum among the British Army, but before it could enter circulation the Metropolitan Police raided offices of Workers Dreadnought and destroyed the copies of the issue.

-On 19 June 1920 Workers' Dreadnought was adopted as the official weekly organ of the Communist Party (British Section of the Third International).
-Pankhurst continued publishing the newspaper until June 1924.
+On 19 June 1920, Workers' Dreadnought was adopted as the official weekly organ of the Communist Party (British Section of the Third International).